What is Position Sizing in Crypto Trading?

 The 1% Rule

-Professional traders typically risk between 0.5% and 2% of their account per trade.
-The most common recommendation is 1%.
-Here's why:
+Professional traders typically risk 0.5% to 2% per trade.
+The most common recommendation is 1%:

 Common Mistakes to Avoid

-No trade is a sure thing.
+No trade is guaranteed.
 Consistent risk leads to consistent results.

-With leverage, small price moves can wipe out your position.
+With leverage, small moves can wipe out positions.
 Always factor it in.

-If your SL is too tight, reduce position size instead of widening the stop.
+If the SL is too tight, reduce position size instead of widening the stop.

 Try It Yourself